How To Find Your Outside Stopcock

 Image

-In order to do this, you will need to know the location of your property’s stop taps, also known as stopcocks.
-These valves control the supply of cold water into your home, and can be used to shut the supply off at the source if you are dealing with a major leak.
+A stopcock is a valve that controls the supply of water into your home, and can be used to shut the supply off at the source if you have a major leak.

-Because external stop taps are located outside the home, they can be more difficult to find than the internal stop tap, which can reliably be found under the kitchen sink, under the stairs, in an airing cupboard or utility room, or in a downstairs toilet.
+Because external stop taps are located outside the home, they can be more difficult to find than the internal stop tap, which can reliably be found under the kitchen sink, stairs, airing cupboard or utility room, or downstairs toilet.

 • On or near the road in front of your home